Play the Songs

 Book, Music and Lyrics by Dan Goggin

 1 Piano-Conductor’s Score

-20 Prompt Books (marked Large Cast) as dialogue material
+20 Prompt Books (marked Large Cast) for Cast

 Reverend Mother Mary Regina (Mother Superior of the Little Sisters of Hoboken) tries to be strict and keep order, but things often get out of her control.
 She grew up in a circus family and her “showbiz” background and sense of humor always shine through her attempt at creating a tough exterior.

 Sister Mary Hubert (Mistress of Novices) is second in command to Mother Superior.
 She wanted to be a nun all her life and at times finds it difficult to deal with problems she firmly believes are created by Mother Superior’s ineptness.
 She is very practical.
 She and Mother Superior have a healthy and humorous rivalry.

 Sister Robert Anne (streetwise nun from Brooklyn, New York) is one tough cookie but has a heart and soul of gold.
 The students love her because she “speaks their language.”
 She feels she has real theatrical potential and is constantly frustrated by Reverend Mother’s refusal to let her “star” in the show.